authindicators/BIMI_Receiver_Guidance/Guidance.md

 If rolling up by organizational domain, then it may make sense to use a "lowest common denominator" approach.
-That is, an organizational domain must meet all the requirements for BIMI, rather than only a subdomain.
+That is, an organizational domain must meet all the requirements for BIMI, rather than only a sub-domain.
 The reason for this is that if sub.brand.com gets an image due to having strong authentication policies, but brand.com does not, then this may cause confusion because a user may learn to associate sub.brand.com and its image with brand.com; and if brand.com can be spoofed even though sub.brand.com cannot, that can lead to users becoming more susceptible to phishing from brand.com.

 To alleviate this, receivers may wish to show logos only for domains that have organizational domains with strong DMARC policies.
-Or, if an organizational domain does not have a strong DMARC policy but a subdomain does, then it may treat the organizational domain as if it does have a strong DMARC policy so as to prevent a phisher or spammer from impersonating the brand or any of its subdomains.
+Or, if an organizational domain does not have a strong DMARC policy but a sub-domain does, then it may treat the organizational domain as if it does have a strong DMARC policy so as to prevent a phisher or spammer from impersonating the brand or any of its sub-domains.

-A strong DMARC policy may be defined as one which has some level of enforcement. ie, a p=quarantine policy with an effective pct=100, or a p=reject policy.
+A strong DMARC policy may be defined as one which has some level of enforcement.
+For example, a p=quarantine policy with an effective pct=100, or a p=reject policy.

 ## VMC Root of Trust

 VMCs are verified back to their issuing Mark Verifying Authority (MVA).
 Receivers may wish to maintain their own list of trusted CAs for BIMI rather than relying on a generally available bundle of trusted Root Certificates such as those distributed with browsers or operating systems.
-The Authindicators Working Group will maintain a list of known VMC Root CA Certificates to help bootstrap such a list.
+The AuthIndicators Working Group will maintain a list of known VMC Root CA Certificates to help bootstrap such a list.

 # BIMI Playbook Checklist